What is the Manufacturer’s Suggested Retail Price (MSRP)?

 The commonly used argument against the use of the MSRP is that the concept contradicts the competition theory.
 The theory states that in a perfectly competitive market, all companies in the market are price takers and cannot influence the market price of their products.

-However, the concept of MSRP allows manufacturers to set the prices on their products.
-Besides, one of the concerns regarding the practice is that manufacturers may set the suggested price at a level higher than the price derived solely from market forces.
+However, the MSRP provides a loophole for a manufacturer to influence a higher than usual price of a product – an act that poses adverse effects on consumers and their disposable incomes.
+One of the concerns regarding the practice is that manufacturers may set the suggested price at a level higher than the price derived solely from market forces.
 In such a case, the high levels of prices will adversely affect consumers.